ozgurhepsag/Basic-z-OS-Utilities-and-Practices/JES2 Operations/readme.md

 #### Specify the NEWCKPTn data sets

+It is recommended to exclude Checkpoint data sets from GRS mechanism so access to them is not blocked by it.

 Before using reconfiguration dialog to change Checkpoint data sets, I allocated them using JCL below.
 Old data sets were 300 cylinders and new ones are 4000 cylinders.

         //NEWCKPT  JOB  (),'OZGUR',CLASS=A,MSGCLASS=H,REGION=0M,